grab/app-sizer/docs/plugin.md

 # App Sizer Plugin
-App Sizer provide the app sizer gradle plugin as the option to seamlessly integrates with your Android Gradle project.
+App Sizer provide a gradle plugin as the option to seamlessly integrates with your Android Gradle project.
 This option is recommended.

 ## Getting Started